pipermerriam/ethereum-alarm-clock-docs/docs/overview.rst

 Overview
 ========

-The Ethereum Alarm service is a DApp or contract on the ethereum network.
-It is designed to require little or no trust between any of the users of the service, as well as providing no special access to the creators of the contract.
+The Ethereum Alarm service is a contract on the ethereum network that facilitates scheduling of function calls for a specified block in the future.
+It is designed to require little or no trust between any of the users of the service, as well as providing no special access to the creator of the contract.

 Scheduling Function Calls
 -------------------------

-When a contract, or individual wants to schedule a function call with the Alarm Service it will perform the following steps.
+When a contract, or individual wants to schedule a function call with the Alarm service it will perform the following steps.

-1. Ensure that the account that will schedule the call has a sufficient balance to pay for the scheduled call.
+1. Ensure that the account that is scheduling the call has a sufficient balance to pay for the scheduled call.
 2. Register any call data that will be required to make the function call.
 3. Schedule the function call with the service.